JamesHBickerton/DevNotes/Notes/html.md

     <li>CSS tricks</li>
     <li>Developer.mozilla.org - which is the <strong>MDN documentation</strong></li>
     <li>HTML validator (W3) version - copy and pasting the code to see where the errors are.</li>
+    <li>Diff Checker - to compare code between your creation and another sites</li>
 </ul>